OH Online Sports Betting Apps & Promo Codes

 💸 What are the requirements to bet online?

-The details of the sports betting bill have not been released, but it is expected that you will have to be 21 years of age and physically in OH (verifiable by your mobile device's geolocation tech, or a downloadable desktop plugin) to place wagers.
+You have to be 21+ years of age and physically in OH (verifiable by your mobile device's geolocation tech, or a downloadable desktop plugin) to place wagers.

-📒 What sportsbooks will be available when mobile betting goes live in Ohio?
+📒 What sportsbooks are available to bet with now that betting is live in Ohio?

 🏈 What sports will I be able to bet on in OH?